-- > test your vision (visual acuity) - > test your side vision (peripheral vision) - > test your eye movement - > test you for glaucoma (by measuring the eye's internal pressure) - > do a microscopic exam of the front of the eye (using something called a slit lamp) to assess the density of the cataract and how it interferes with light passing through the lens - > widen (dilate) the pupils of your eyes to examine the retina, the optic nerve (which carries visual messages from the retina to the brain) and the macula (responsible for the best part of central vision) - > test you to see how glare affects your vision
+- ask about your general medical history - ask about your specific eye history, including problems and symptoms - test your vision (visual acuity) - test your side vision (peripheral vision) - · test your eye movement - test you for glaucoma (by measuring the eye's internal pressure) - do a microscopic exam of the front of the eye (using a device called a slit lamp) to assess the thickness of the cataract and how it interferes with light passing through the lens - widen (dilate) the pupils of your eyes to examine the retina, the optic nerve (which carries visual messages from the retina to the brain) and the macula (responsible for the best part of central vision) - test you to see how glare affects your vision vision.
+A cataract at the center of your lens, however, may greatly affect your sight.
+Only you can decide if a change in your vision keeps you from doing all the things you want or need to do.
+A cataract may also impede your eye doctor from treating you for other vision diseases.
+If a cataract keeps your eye doctor from viewing the inside of your eye, he or she may suggest surgery.